 The Company had \$23,955,000 in revenue for the year ended December 31, 2023.
 Revenue is derived from (1) product revenue resulting from the sale of functional neurosurgery, navigation, therapy, and biologics and drug delivery disposable products; (2) product revenue resulting from the sale of ClearPoint capital equipment and software; (3) consultation revenue and clinical case support revenue in connection with customer-sponsored preclinical and clinical trials; (4) license revenue for the granting of licenses to develop and commercialize the Company's SmartFlow Cannula devices with our customers' proprietary biologics as a combination product; and (5) revenue resulting from the service, installation, training, and shipping related to ClearPoint capital equipment and software.
-As disclosed in Note 2 to the consolidated financial statements, the Company recognizes revenue when control of the Company's products and services is transferred to its customers in an amount that reflects the consideration the Company expects to receive from its customers in exchange for those products and services in a process that involves identifying the contract with the customer, determining the performance obligation in the contract, determining the contract price to the distinct performance obligations in the contract, and recognizing revenue when the performance obligations have been satisfied.
+As disclosed in Note 2 to the consolidated financial statements, the Company recognizes revenue when control of the Company's products and services is transferred to its customers in an amount that reflects the consideration the Company expects to receive from its customers, determining the contract price, allocating the contract price to the distinct performance obligations in the contract, determining the contract price, allocating the contract price to the distinct performance obligations in the contract, and recognizing revenue when the performance obligations have been satisfied.